JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 **Pros:**
 - DAGs can be authored and deployed at runtime without needing redeploys.
-- Enables dynamic component and adapter instantiation based on load and mission profile.
+- Enables dynamic component and node instantiation based on load and mission profile.
 - Backpressure system allows compute-aware routing and rebalancing.

 **Cons:**